Mankeyss/atom-viewer/README.md

 1. Open a terminal (``` Ctrl+Shift+` ``` in vscode)
 2. Run ` npm run dev `

-You should now get a message saying `Running on http://localhost:...`
+You should now get a message from Next.js saying `Ready`